• Skip to main content

 FAQs:

-We know you must be itching to ask some questions, which is why, in this section, we try to cover many of them as possible.
+We know you must be itching to ask some questions, which is why, in this section, we try to cover as many of them as possible.

-A: While mistakes happen, even when we least expect it, that should not be the case when you have lots of information available on the web.
-Thus, when putting money on a sharpening, do not go for an only coarse or fine grit.
+A: While mistakes happen, even when we least expect them, that should not be the case when you have lots of information available on the web.
+Thus, when putting money on a sharpening, do not go for only coarse or fine grit.
 You don’t want to go looking for either of the two later on when what you already own isn’t versatile enough.

 Q: Is it possible to realize razor sharpness on my ax blade?